Chapter 6: Tonight in Our Innocent World

 We cut ahead to the 23rd, with the Turks once again getting off from work.
 A similar scene plays out, Rude heads off on his own, and Reno asks Shotgun what happened after he sent her off the previous day.
 Shotgun refuses to tell him, what with the date being Rude’s private business and all, but she inadvertently mentions that it was a date and Reno gets all excited.
 He runs off to tail Rude, and just like before, Shotgun’s phone rings.
-She expects that it’s Reno giving her another gag “mission,” but it turns out to be Verdot with legitimate orders regarding the Sector 8 sewers, where there’s been an outbreak of insect monsters called Kimara Bugs.
+She expects that it’s Reno giving her another gag “mission,” but it turns out to be Verdot with legitimate orders regarding the Sector 8 sewers, where there’s been an outbreak of mantis-like monsters called Kimara Bugs.
 Shotgun even has a pleasant conversation with an NPC under attack by one of them.
 How polite!

 The game starts you off in a sewer dark-maze, with only a small spotlight of vision around you.
 You have to find a light switch by following an objective arrow.
 By the way, I should go into detail about the objective arrow: it can only point to the eight cardinal extremes of the screen, so in a precision situation like this (not just a maze, but one with limited vision), it’s not as helpful as you might assume!
 It’s a nice way to make this more challenging for the player, while also being easier on the mobile programmers.
 There aren’t any Kimara bugs in this section, but after you turn on the light, they break their way through a hole in the floor and you have to track them all down in the maze before you can proceed.
-It may be that you have to prevent them from escaping into the streets, since some of them seem to be pathfinding in that direction, though at least one of them doesn’t seem to bother despite being almost on top of the entrance (perhaps it was waiting for a certain amount of time to pass before starting?).
+It may be that you have to prevent them from escaping into the streets to get a good end-of-mission rating, since some of them seem to be pathfinding in that direction, though at least one of them doesn’t seem to bother despite being almost on top of the entrance (perhaps it was waiting for a certain amount of time to pass before starting?).

 After killing the regular Bugs, a larger Kimara Bug appears and attacks (Shotgun takes this opportunity to make a comment about her backstory as a big game hunter).
 Ririn is able to kill it instantly with a Water spell (possibly Watera or Watega), only for Shotgun to call up Verdot and announce the bug was immune to regular weapons, suggesting she should have lost the fight!
 Verdot advises she use Water attacks, just like Ririn already did.
-If you’ve been paying attention, you may have noticed that Ririn is using a different weapon for this round, shooting water-aligned bullets to boot.
+If you’ve been paying attention, you may have noticed that Ririn is using a different weapon for this round, shooting water-aligned bullets.
 I don’t know what happens if you don’t have any, maybe the fight ends after a stretch?
 Verdot pulls her out, since she’s not supposed to be equipped for this, and advises her to switch up her equipment during the next mission checkpoint, or however this works.

-Chelsea starts thinking to herself about not wanting to “deceive” Rude any longer, and Reno soon finds out what she knows when she climbs into a dry section of the sewer and makes contact with an AVALANCHE trooper! …Whom Reno is able to identify despite having a wall between them.
+Chelsea starts thinking to herself about not wanting to “deceive” Rude any longer, and Reno soon finds out what she knows when she climbs into a dry section of the sewer and makes contact with an AVALANCHE trooper! …Whom Reno is able to identify despite having a wall between them!
 The trooper asks if Chelsea planted a wiretap on Rude’s phone, but she says she didn’t get the opportunity.
 Reno says that she totally did have the opportunity and is lying to her handler.
 He immediately begins to suspect that she’s changed her mind about blabbing to AVALANCHE, but is smart enough to leave the possibility open instead of jumping to conclusions.

 Shotgun asks Reno what the hell just happened, and Reno remarks: “He’s going through a difficult age right now.”
 Pffft.